daniloderosa/ddr-site/exampleSite/content/about.md

 #### Favourite tools

 The tools that I use the most are R and Tableau Public, although I'm starting to experiment a little more with D3.js.
 Usually when I do stuff with R (using RStudio and the big universe of tidyverse, including ggplot2) I'll post the code on my [GitHub profile](https://github.com/daniloderosa); here's [my profile on Tableau Public](http://public.tableau.com/profile/danilo6525#!/).
 Depending on what I'm doing, I also tend to use Datawrapper, Flourish, QGIS and Adobe Illustrator.
+I also know HTML, CSS and JS, plus a little bit (just a little) of node.js, SQL and mondoDB.

 ### Personal info